hrishikesh-kadam/ola-play-studios/README.md

 - Couldn't implement paging because the API didn't had any paging related docs.
 - Clicking on star saves the songs as favorite in DB.

+[Plus Point]

+- Implement a music player in your application to stream songs, you can use any open source player like exoplayer but you should make your own UI skin for the player.

 [Other than listed requirement]

 - Supports RTL layout
 - Error and Loading placeholders for ImageView

-**I could do only this much in 12 hours.
+**I could do only this much in 25 hours and 30 minutes.
 You can verify the timestamps from GitHub repo.**

 ## Portfolio